 Most departments require a brief (1-2 pages) personal statement in which applicants should discuss their preparation, motivation, and goals for their proposed courses of study.
 If you have any questions about the statement please contact the department in which you plan to study.

 If applying to a program requiring GRE scores, official GRE score reports must be submitted to complete applications.
 (Please consult department requirements for reference by program).
 GRE scores are only official when received directly from ETS.
 The Boston College MCGS school code is 3083 (no department code is required).
 GRE score reports are valid for five years from the test date.

 If applying to a program requiring a writing sample, (please consult department requirements for reference) these generally constitute a scholarly work in a student’s intended field of study and are no longer than 20-25 pages.
 If you have any additional/specific questions pertaining to writing samples, please inquire further with your intended academic department.

 The Graduate School of the Morrissey College of Arts and Sciences has the same requirements for application from international students with one addition, evidence of English proficiency.

 Students who speak a native language other than English must provide evidence of English proficiency.
 A score of 100 or higher on the TOEFL iBT test or 7.0 or higher on the IELTS test is required.
-TOEFL, IELTS and Duolingo scores are considered valid from exams taken a maximum of two years prior to application program deadlines and only official score reports are accepted (scores are only official when received directly from testing agencies, not uploaded or attached by applicants).
+TOEFL and IELTS scores are considered valid from exams taken a maximum of two years prior to application program deadlines and only official score reports are accepted (scores are only official when received directly from testing agencies, not uploaded or attached by applicants).
 Remember to enter Institution Code 3083 when taking the TOEFL exam to ensure GSAS receives your score report (no department code is required).
 If submitting an IELTS score report, please designate the BC GSAS Admissions Office as your score report recipient.

 Proof of English proficiency is not required if: